moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 ## Accessing the Token Management Panel {: #accesing-token-management-panel }

 The Tanssi dApp implements a smooth interface, allowing the appchain governor to access and execute privileged functions.
-To do so, head to the [Tanssi dApp](https://apps.tanssi.network/){target=\_blank}, click on the **Manage** button, and then, again click on the **Token Management** button.
+To do so, head to the [Tanssi dApp](https://apps.tanssi.network/){target=\_blank}, and then:

+1. Click on the **Manage** button
+2. Click on the **Token Management** button.

 ![Accessing the token management panel](/images/builders/manage/dapp/token-management/token-management-3.webp)